don-flamingo/database-backuper/README.md

 # Database Backuper

 Trival .net worker to create regular database backups by cron schedule.
 After creation service will upload it on the secured storage (destination).
-Currently, worker can handle.

 ### Databases
 - postgres